Volodymyr, Ukraine: Origins and Kievan period

 The city is one of the oldest towns in Ukraine.
 The origin of the name Volodymyr is uncertain.
 The city is first mentioned in two 12th-century sources: the Gesta Hungarorum and the Primary Chronicle (PVL).
 The Gesta mentions under the year 884 that the Magyars first arrived in Kiev (modern Kyiv), moved westward and stayed in the city of Lodomir for two weeks before finally settling in Pannonia (in the region of present-day Hungary).
 The PVL mentions the city for the first time under the year 988, when Volodimer I had just conquered Kiev and appointed as prince his son Vsevolod in Volodimer (Вьсеволода въ Володимери).
 This suggests, on the one hand, that the city already existed and, on the other hand, that the city already had this name, not that Volodimer I renamed the already existing city after himself shortly after his takeover.
 Either way, it became a stronghold of his reign.

-In 1160, the building of the Sobor of Dormition of the Holy Mother of God was completed.
+Starting from 1146, Volodymyr served as the capital of the Principality of Volhynia.
+In 1160, the building of the Cathedral of Dormition of the Holy Mother of God was completed.
 By the 13th century, the city became part of Galicia–Volhynia as one of the most important trading towns in the region.
+According to a contemporary chronicle, king Andrew II of Hungary, who campaigned in the town's vicinity, was impressed by Volodymyr's powerful defences, claiming that he had never seen a city like that even in German lands.
 After being conquered by Batu Khan in 1240, the city was under the rule of the Mongol Empire, together with other principalities in Rus'.
 In 1241, the Mongol army gathered near the town before the First Mongol invasion of Poland.